How Much is an Electric Garage Door Cost in 2025?

 Now, the cost of different garage doors is dependent on two factors – the material and the style of the door.

-For example, a simple up and over garage door is pretty much the cheapest style of garage door as it is made up of a single panel and doesn’t require any complicated mechanisms to go with it.
-This style of door typically comes in three materials – timber, GRP (Glass Reinforced Polyester) and steel.
+A simple up and over garage door is pretty much the cheapest style of garage door as it is made up of a single panel and doesn’t require any complicated mechanisms to go with it.
+This style of door typically comes in three materials:

 Steel is the most inexpensive material due to the abundance of it on the market, and it is easy to work with, whereas timber is one of the most expensive materials due to work required to get it ready for use on homes.